Let me guess…

 Starting out, I researched yoga poses that would help me with what I needed (the Endometriosis Foundation of America has some great ones).
 Right now I’m in practice mode and am just learning the key poses—it’s a fun new adventure and I’ve really been enjoying expanding my knowledge during this phase.

 High-intensity workouts such as circuit training or intervals.
-This may further aggravate their already sensitized nervous system.

 Abdominal exercises such as crunches, or sit-ups.
 Most of the time these muscles are in spasm and overly tight from constant pain.